dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCMPRPlotter

    DESC_LIST
      A single value or list of values used in the stat_analysis data stratification.
      Specifies the values of the DESC column in the MET .stat file to use.

+     Groups of values can be looped over by setting DESC_LIST<n> and adding DESC_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis

    ALPHA_LIST
      A single value or list of values used in the stat_analysis data stratification.
 Specifies the values of the ALPHA column in the MET .stat file to use.

+     Groups of values can be looped over by setting ALPHA_LIST<n> and adding ALPHA_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis